My Lanreotide Experience

 You can also self-inject Lanreotide but I’m not ready for that yet!
-If you do self inject, please note it the site is “the upper outer part of your thigh”.
+If you do self-inject, please note it the site is “the upper outer part of your thigh”.
 Check out the Ipsen leaflet here.
 Self-inject may not be an option in all countries – please check with your provider.

 Although the patient leaflets are very clear on how to administer the drug, once the location is established, I always discuss the following with the Nurse before I receive the ‘dart’: